-- Migration is supported in Seeding mode only when: - Active tier postcomp used size is 30 TiB or more as reported in filesys show space output. - Active tier is less than 70% full, when migration starts as reported in filesys show space output. - Note: If Active Tier usage during the on-going migration cycle in Seeding mode goes beyond 90%, migration is aborted and it restarts migration in regular Filecopy mode. - Migration in Seeding mode is auto-suspended by cleaning on active tier, for the entire duration of cleaning on active tier.
-Once cleaning completes, Seeding auto-resumes and restarts migration to cloud. - Migration in Seeding mode auto-suspends if cloud UNAVAIL event is received on the cloud-unit (cloud-unit is reported as "disconnected") to which it is migrating and only resume, once cloud-unit is available and reported active. - Cleaning cannot be started on a cloud-unit that is the destination of an in-progress migration operation in Seeding mode. - Note: In two cloud-units system, to force start cleaning on a second cloud-unit, which is not being seeded, suspend migration in Seeding mode using data-movement suspend CLI and then execute cloud clean start CLI on the second cloud-unit. - Probabilistic File Verification in cloud, even if scheduled as per default policy gets skipped and does not happen for a cloud-unit, on which migration is in-progress in Seeding mode. - If cleaning is already in progress on cloud tier or active tier and scheduled data-movement starts in Seeding mode, data-movement auto-suspends for the duration of cleaning activity. - Migration in Seeding mode skips migration of files, from MTrees, which are replication destinations even though the files are eligible for migration.
-Files from these MTrees which are replication destination MTrees (RO/RD), are migrated using filecopy engine, once migration in Seeding mode from all eligible MTrees completes.
+- Migration is supported in Seeding mode only when: - Active tier postcomp used size is 30 TiB or more as reported in filesys show space output. - Active tier is less than 70% full, when migration starts as reported in filesys show space output. - Note: While in seeding mode, if Active Tier usage during a migration cycle exceeds 90%, migration is halted and restarted in regular Filecopy mode. - Migration in seeding mode is auto-suspended by cleaning on active tier, for the entire duration of the active tier cleaning.
+Once cleaning completes, seeding resumes automatically and restarts the migration to cloud. - Migration in seeding mode auto-suspends if a cloud UNAVAIL event is received on the cloud-unit (cloud-unit is reported as "disconnected") to which it is migrating, and only resumes once the cloud-unit is available reports as active. - Cleaning cannot start on a cloud-unit that is the destination of an in-progress migration operation in Seeding mode. - Note: In two cloud-unit systems, to force cleaning to start on a second cloud-unit which is not being seeded, suspend migration in seeding mode using the data-movement suspend command and run the cloud clean start command on the second cloud-unit. - Probabilistic File Verification in cloud does not run against cloud-units on which seeding mode migration is in progress, even if it is the default policy. - If cleaning is in progress on Active Tier or Cloud Tier and scheduled data movement starts in seeding mode, the data movement operation suspends for the duration of the cleaning activity. - Migration in seeding mode does not migrate files from MTrees which are replication destinations, even if the files are eligible for migration.
+Files from these replication destination

+MTrees are migrated with the Filecopy engine once migration in seeding mode from all eligible MTree is complete.

-- If physical capacity reporting feature is enabled and is scheduled Seeding mode migration suspends capacity reporting feature, for the duration of Seeding based migration. - Migration in Seeding mode is only supported on all cloud enabled Data Domain systems and configurations that have more than 80 Gb of RAM.
+- Seeding mode migration suspends physical capacity reporting for the duration of the migration activity. - Migration in Seeding mode is only supported on all cloud enabled systems and configurations that have more than 80 Gb of RAM.
 Seeding based migration is disabled by default for DD VEs.